geekymoose/elephant-logger/README.md

 ## Description
 This project is a C++ logger designed for Realtime softwares.
-Realtime doesn't mean here that logs are displayed in realtime.
+In this case, Realtime doesn't mean that logs are displayed in realtime.
 Instead, the goal is that logging shouldn't affect the programme execution time.
 (The least we can).
 Inside the software thread (Your running programme), logs call only queue the message.